ossf/scorecard/checks/checks.md

 ## Contributors

 This check tries to determine if a project has a set of contributors from multiple companies.
-It works by looking at the authors of recent commits and checking the `Organization` field on the GitHub user profile.
+It works by looking at the authors of recent commits and checking the `Company` field on the GitHub user profile.
+A contributor must have at least 5 commint in the last 30 commits.
+The check succeeds if all contributor span  at least 2 different companies.

 **Remediation steps**
 - There is *NO* remediation work needed here.
 This is just to provide some insights on which organization(s) have contributed to the project and making trust decision based on that.
+But you can ask your contributors to  join their respective organization.

 ## Frozen-Deps

 This check tries to determine if a project has declared and pinned its dependencies.
-It works by looking for a set of well-known package management lock files.
+It works by looking for the following files in the root directory: go.mod, go.sum (Golang), package-lock.json, npm-shrinkwrap.json (Javascript),  requirements.txt, pipfile.lock (Python), gemfile.lock (Ruby), cargo.lock (Rust), yarn.lock (package manager), composer.lock (PHP), vendor/, third_party/, third-party/.
+If any of these files exists, the check succeeds.
+This check does  not currently look for docker image pinning and shell script pinning.

 **Remediation steps**
 - Declare all your dependencies with specific versions in your package format file (e.g. `package.json` for npm, `requirements.txt` for python).
 For C/C++, check in the code from a trusted source and add a `README` on the specific version used (and the archive SHA hashes).